Which Man Utd players should stay and who should go this summer?

-It promises to be a huge summer of change at Manchester United this summer, but which players should stay and who should go?
+Wayne Rooney says Manchester United should build around Bruno Fernandes, keep the young players and "get rid" of the rest.

-There could be a huge overhaul at Old Trafford under Sir Jim Ratcliffe's INEOS-led regime as United look to navigate tight financial constraints and a likely loss of Champions League revenues as they look to recover from what has been a below-par season under Erik ten Hag.
+There could be a huge overhaul at Old Trafford under Sir Jim Ratcliffe as United look to navigate tight financial constraints and a loss of Champions League revenues as they look to recover from what has been a below-par season under Erik ten Hag.

-Wayne Rooney, Roy Keane and Paul Merson give their take on Manchester United's terrible season and discuss whether Erik ten Hag is the right person to move the club forward
+Speaking after his former club's 3-2 win over Newcastle, Rooney was asked which players he would build around moving forward.
+His answer stunned Sky Sports presenter Dave Jones.

+"You have to build the team around Bruno [Fernandes], he is the one player with quality and he has fight in him," Rooney told Sky Sports. "[I'd keep] the young players.
+And then all the other players, get rid of them."

 Please use Chrome browser for a more accessible video player

+Asked about Marcus Rashford, Rooney said: "We all know Marcus has the ability to play at the top level.
+I just wonder if it's time for Marcus to go and play elsewhere.
+I don't know.
+He has to ask himself that question.

+"I want him to stay and break records at this club.
+But he needs to get his head right, get his head down, work hard and get back to the player we know he can be."

-Reports at the end of last month suggested Man Utd were prepared to sell the majority of their squad when the transfer window re-opened, with all but highly-rated trio Kobbie Mainoo, Alejandro Garnacho and Rasmus Hojlund available.
+Reports at the end of last month suggested United were prepared to sell the majority of their squad when the transfer window re-opened, with all but highly-rated trio Kobbie Mainoo, Alejandro Garnacho and Rasmus Hojlund available.

 Paul Merson, Clinton Morrison and Gary Rowett discuss the situation at Man Utd and Ten Hag's future